GearedForFear/gff_modding_sdk/base_game/scripts/collectables/README.md

 ### Property Descriptions
 #### - [CombatVehicle] shooter
-This is the attacking vehicle, that caused the instantiation of the money.
+This is the attacking vehicle, that caused the instantiation of the money, or a replacement vehicle of the same player.
 Money moves towards the shooter.

 #### - [CombatVehicle] spawner
 This is the vehicle, that created this instance of money.
 Spawners cannot collect their own money.